-Now, some actors use steroids and other shortcuts to being in their best shape for movie roles but Statham is not one of them.
-He actually does the majority of his action packed combat scenes from the movies and we all know that’s not at all easy.
+Now, some actors use steroids and other shortcuts to being in their best shape for movie roles, but I don’t think Statham is not one of them.
+He does the majority of his action-packed combat scenes from the movies, and we all know that’s not at all easy.
 You cannot perform those fighting moves if you are not fit, strong and flexible.

-When I did the research for this article I found out that Jason Statham’s workout contains lifting weights but the base is compound bodyweight movements.
+When I researched to write my article, I found out that Jason Statham’s workout contains lifting weights, but the base is compound bodyweight movements.
 I believe that this is the main factor in building and maintaining a muscular physique at any age.
-The benefits of pullups, pushups and squats are extremely diverse and you can see that even in your fifties.
-One of the obvious ones is that you won’t look like a fifty year old guy.
-You’ll look much younger with a good amount of muscle mass and a low body fat percentage.
+The benefits of pull-ups, pushups, and squats are incredibly diverse.
+One of the apparent benefits is that you won’t look like a fifty-year-old guy.
+You’ll look much younger with a satisfying amount of muscle mass and a low body fat percentage.

 - Ring Dip Hold.
 Hold yourself at the top of the position for 30 seconds.

-- Bodyweight Squat Hold.
+- Bodyweight Squat Holds.
 Lower yourself to the bottom position of the squat with your thighs parallel to the ground and hold.

 - Decline pushups with feet on a ladder

 He performs these exercises in a circuit style with no rest in between and the reps go like this: 10 reps of each exercise in the first set, then 9 reps in the second, 8 in the third and so on until he does 1 rep of each movement.